 Hungary declares energy emergency

 The Hungarian government declared a state of emergency over tightening energy supplies on Wednesday.
-Gergely Gulyas, an aide to Prime Minister Viktor Orban, announced that domestic gas and coal production will be stepped up and gas reserves filled ahead of winter in Europe.
+Gergely Gulyas, an aide to Prime Minister Viktor Orban, announced that domestic gas and coal production will be stepped up and gas reserves filled before winter.

-With the EU cutting itself off from Russian energy imports, Gulyas told reporters that Europe will likely not have enough gas for this autumn and winter.
+With the EU cutting itself off from Russian energy imports, Gulyas told reporters that the bloc will likely not have enough gas from Autumn onwards.
 In response to the supply crunch, he announced a seven-point plan, effective from August.

 Hungary will increase domestic gas production from 1.5 to 2 billion cubic meters, while filling the country’s storage facilities with foreign gas.
-At present, Gulyas said that Hungary’s reserves are 44% full.
+At present, Gulyas said that the country's reserves are 44% full.

 Meanwhile, his government will impose a ban on the export of firewood, while increasing domestic coal extraction.
 At the same time, the coal-fired Matra power plant will be restarted as soon as possible, having been partially shut down since January 2021.